Parsimonious mixtures of multivariate contaminated normal distributions: Further aspects

 \subsection{Initialization}

-The choice of the starting values for the ECM algorithm constitutes an important issue.
-The standard initialization consists of selecting a value for $\boldsymbol{\psi}^{\left(0\right)}$.
-In particular, a random initialization is usually repeated $t$ times, from different random positions, and the solution maximizing the observed-data log-likelihood among these $t$ runs is selected (see \citealt{Bier:Cele:Gova:Choo:2003}, \citealt{Karl:Xeka:Choo:2003}, and \citealp{Bagn:Punz:Fine:2013} for other more complicated strategies).

-Instead of selecting $\boldsymbol{\psi}^{\left(0\right)}$ randomly, we suggest the following technique.
-Each GPCM model can be seen as nested in the corresponding PMCGD model by fixing $\alpha_g=1$ and/or $\eta_g=1$, $g=1,\ldots,G$; thus, with these constraints, the VEV-PMCGD and the VEV-GPCM model are equivalent.
-Then, the EM estimates of the parameters for each GPCM model --- obtained with the \texttt{gpcm()} function of the \texttt{mixture} package --- along with the constraint $\alpha_g=\eta_g=1$, $g=1,\ldots,G$, can be used to initialize the corresponding PMCGD model.
-From an operational point of view, thanks to the monotonicity property of the ECM algorithm \citep[see, e.g.,][p.~28]{McLa:Kris:TheE:2007}, this also guarantees that the observed-data log-likelihood of a PMCGD model will be always greater than or equal to the observed-data log-likelihood of the corresponding GPCM model.
-This is a fundamental consideration for the use of likelihood-based model selection criteria for choosing between a PMCGD model and the corresponding GPCM model.
+The choice of the starting values for EM-based algorithms constitutes an important issue (see, e.g., \citealp{Bier:Cele:Gova:Choo:2003}, \citealp{Karl:Xeka:Choo:2003}, and \citealp{Bagn:Punz:Fine:2013}).
+For the ECM algorithm described before, two natural strategies are: \begin{enumerate} \item providing the initial quantities $\bz_{i}^{\left(0\right)}$, $\bv_{i}^{\left(0\right)}$, and $\eta_g^{\left(0\right)}$, $i=1,\ldots,n$ and $g=1,\ldots,G$, to the first CM-step of the first iteration; and \item selecting an initial value $\boldsymbol{\psi}^{\left(0\right)}$ for $\boldsymbol{\psi}$ in order to run the E-step of the first iteration. \end{enumerate} By considering the first strategy, we suggest the following technique.
+Each ($G$-cluster) model of the GPCM family tends to the corresponding ($G$-cluster) model of our family when $\alpha_g\rightarrow 1^-$ and $\eta_g\rightarrow 1^+$, $g=1,\ldots,G$.
+Under these conditions, $v_{ig}\rightarrow 1^-$, $i=1,\ldots,n$ and $g=1,\ldots,G$.
+Then, the posterior probabilities from the EM algorithm for each model of the GPCM family --- obtained with the \texttt{gpcm()} function of the \texttt{mixture} package --- along with the constraints $v_{ig}^{\left(0\right)}=v^{\left(0\right)}$, with $v^{\left(0\right)}\rightarrow 1^-$, and $\eta_g=\eta^{\left(0\right)}$, with $\eta^{\left(0\right)}\rightarrow 1^+$, $i=1,\ldots,n$, and $g=1,\ldots,G$, can be used to run the first CM-step of the first iteration of our ECM algorithm.
+From an operational point of view, thanks to the monotonicity property of the ECM algorithm \citep[see, e.g.,][p.~28]{McLa:Kris:TheE:2007}, this also guarantees that the observed-data log-likelihood of a model from our family will be always greater than or equal to the observed-data log-likelihood of the corresponding model of the GPCM family (nested models); this is a fundamental consideration for the use of likelihood-based model selection criteria for choosing between models of our family and of the GPCM family (cf.~\citealp{Bohn:Ruan:Anot:2002} and \citealp{Punz:Brow:McNi:Hypo:2016}).
+In the analyses of Section~\ref{sec:Data analysis}, $v^{\left(0\right)}=0.999$ and $\eta^{\left(0\right)}=1.001$.